School Food Champions

 Every child deserves access to healthy, nutritious food at school — but right now, that's not the case.
 School Food Champions was created to change this!

-We launched in September 2021 and right now, young people from 60 schools across the country are taking part in this brand new programme to help achieve a world where all young people have the opportunity to be healthy, no matter where they live.
+We launched in September 2021 and right now, young people from 50 schools across the country are taking part in this brand new programme to help achieve a world where all young people have the opportunity to be healthy, no matter where they live.

 And it’s not class-as-usual!
 School Food Champions sees students from Key Stage 3 (11-14 year olds) work in teams of 15, supported by a lead teacher, to lead social action projects to improve the food provision and culture in their schools and their local communities.
-It is a fully funded weekly extracurricular programme, throughout which Bite Back 2030 provides inspiration, guidance, support and training, connecting teams across the country.
+It is a fully funded extracurricular programme.
+Bite Back 2030 provides inspiration, guidance, support and training, connecting teams across the country.
 We link schools up with our amazing youth leaders, showcase great examples of school food and of young people leading change in their schools and their communities.

 How Does It Work?">

-School Food Champions runs as a weekly programme, either over lunchtime, as an after school club or as an enrichment activity.
-We provide all the materials and inspiration needed to help your school bring school food into the spotlight.
+School Food Champions is a weekly programme run at lunchtime, as an after school club or as an enrichment activity.
+We provide all the inspiration and resources needed to help your school bring school food into the spotlight.

-In each school, a lead teacher recruits a team of 10 to 15 pupils in Years 7 to 9 who are keen to make a difference on food issues.
-We train these teachers, and they deliver our sessions for their teams on topics such as:
+In each school, a lead teacher recruits a team of 10 to 15 pupils in Years 7 to 9 who are keen to improve their school food.
+We train these teachers, and they deliver our sessions for their teams.
+Typical topics include: